syncfusion-content/javascript-docs/js/Chart/Trendlines.md

 ### Backward Forecasting

-The value set for [backwardForecast](../api/ejchart#members:series-trendlines-backwardForecast) is used to determine the past trends.
+The value set for the [backwardForecast](../api/ejchart#members:series-trendlines-backwardForecast) is used to determine the past trends.

 {% highlight js %}